nico45150/nico45150/README.md

 - 👋 Hi, I’m @nico45150 , im students in math and informatiqueeec
 - 👀 I’m interested in chiken because i love cookingf
 - 🌱 I’m currently learning and smask burgerjf
-- 💞️ I’m looking to collaborate on twitter k,
+- 💞️ I’m looking to collaborate on twitter k,j
 - 📫 How to reach me jgfl
 - 😄 Pronouns: satoshiit tu as captéccf
 - ⚡ Fun fact: i love burger and chips